dogmaticdev/SIMD-Tokenizer/README.txt

 This is relatively slow in comparison to https://github.com/WojciechMula/toys/tree/master/avx512-remove-spaces i am currently rethinking my implementation, and may remove this github if it seems to challenging to make something of similar quality.

-More specifically, it takes inputted text, removes whitespace, and seperates strings with a null terminator.
+This program takes inputted text, removes whitespace, and seperates strings with a null terminator.

 stats:
 12052 bytes in 11951 nano seconds